 With a Deed of Gift you voluntarily and without payment transfer the money or gift to someone.
 It is evidence that you gave the money or asset away.
 No strings attached.
 It is an absolute gift.
 You do not want it back.
 And you want no payment.
-In fact, you want nothing.
-Which is the very nature of a gift.
+You want nothing.
+That is the very nature of a gift.

 Did someone give you a gift?
-But now wants it back?
+But now want it back?
 Did your dad give you a gift and after he died your family said it was a loan?
 And that you now have to pay it back?
-Now they want to challenge dad’s Will.
+Now they want to challenge Dad’s Will.

 Put the matter beyond doubt by building a Gifting Deed.